respawn-app/FlowMVI/README.md

 see [sample app](/app/src/main/java/com/nek12/flowMVI/sample/view/NoBaseClassViewModel.kt) or read java docs.

 For more information and more elaborate examples, see the sample app.

+- [] More docs are coming soon with much more detail.

 ## License